spotfiresoftware/tibco-streaming-community/components/lv-ts-tableprovider/README.md

 "proxying" operations to other LiveView servers.
-These tables are intended for use in clusters where the end user can only connect to the services layer (SL), but the SL can connect to other nodes in the cluster.
+These tables are intended for use in clusters where the end user can only connect to the services layer (SL), but the SL can connect to other data layer (DL) nodes in the cluster.

 A LiveView project is included that has all the TS tables configured.
 Authentication is enabled and configured to demonstrate some ways